Jeremy Wade: Career

 Jeremy Wade made his acting debut in the 1986 Bollywood film Allah Rakha playing an extra; he would later return to film in the 2014 film, Blood Lake: Attack of the Killer Lampreys, playing a lamprey expert.
 He had previously covered the fish in the River Monsters episode "Vampires of the Deep".

+When the River Monsters episode "Deep Sea Demons" aired in 2016, Wade officially became known as one of the very few people in history to witness a live, healthy oarfish.

 In 2016, while filming on a remote island near Australia, Wade and his crew stumbled upon a man who had become stranded on the island after losing his boat while digging for oysters.
 The man, identified as Tremaine, had been stranded on the island for two days before Wade and his crew found him.
+Part of this incident was aired during the River Monsters episode "Death Down Under" (48th episode of the series), but after Wade's crew rehydrated the man, one crew member took the man for medical care while Wade and the rest of the crew continued their investigation.

 In 2018, Wade was recruited to host the Animal Planet documentary series Mighty Rivers, in which he investigates the disappearance of freshwater giants from the world's most iconic rivers.
 In 2019, Wade would go on to the Animal Planet documentary series Dark Waters, which explored unexplained sightings of mythical beasts across the world.
 In 2020, he began a new TV series, Mysteries of the Deep, where he explores underwater mysteries, ranging from the Loch Ness Monster to the Bermuda Triangle.